paubcdev/PythonPassGen/README.md

 ### TODO:
 1. Write unit tests for the script.
 2. Add more options:
-   1. Only first letter of each word is capitalized.
    2. All letters capitalized.

+---

+### WON'T DO:
+1. First letter capitalizer.

 ---
 2024 - paubcdev